 The Joker is occasionally used as a wild card — hence the term Joker’s Wild — in card games, where it has the unique ability to represent any other card, making it both versatile and unpredictable; having it in your hand highly increases the chance of victory, and can also make up for lacking skill to an extent.
 It has the biggest potential, but cannot work alone.
 This card, to me, represents Nao as a character as well as the concept of trust, all the more so because it is also associated with the Tarot card The Fool: It starts out without anything special, but isn’t affected by the fact that it is standing on a precipice, and matures by undergoing a journey, capable of becoming anything upon reaching its destination.

 For the record, here’s what I had originally written about the site name:

 Prisoner’s Dilemma is a concept in game theory where two individuals choose not to cooperate due to defecting being the dominant strategy, i.e. the individual rewards are higher regardless whether the other person cooperates or defects — however, the selfish choice to maximize one’s reward in this case leads to both an individual and overall decrease in reward in comparison to the situation in which the two had cooperated.
 (See Wikipedia for further information.)

 This second layout utilizes the playing card elements in the header image as well as the series itself in an attempt to convey the aspects of risk, gamble, money and greed; I wanted something that’d look both somewhat luxurious and intimidating.
 Patterns used are from WebTreatsETC, playing card suits and values were copied over from Tim’s Printables.
 Brux serves as header, Vintage Punk and Lato as content fonts.
+The Smooth Scrolling script was written by Chris Coyier.
 Special thanks to dubiousdisc and Laura for input and encouragement, and to Megan for dragging me out of layout despair by brainstorming with me.
 (Making a decent-looking layout with Liar Game’s art is quite a feat…)

 Joker’s Wild won Amassment’s Shrine Spotlight in May 2015!